kestra-io/docs/content/blogs/2023-05-09-analyzing-processing-logs-azure-kestra.md

 The first step in the process is to store the log files in a secure and scalable environment.

 Start by creating a blob storage container and configure it with the necessary access policies, to ensure that only authorized users can access the data.
-In our example, let say we consume logs directly from a Kafka topic:
+In our example, let's say we consume logs directly from a Kafka topic:

 ```yaml
 tasks: